 However, terrorist attacks can occur anywhere in Nigeria.
 Locations frequented by foreigners have been attacked in the past and may be targeted in the future.
 Attacks may be indiscriminate and target public places where large crowds tend to gather.

 Australians in Nigeria should exercise heightened vigilance near Nigerian government and security institutions, internally displaced persons’ camps, international organisations, police stations, diplomatic premises, financial institutions, oil facilities and infrastructure as well as public areas including markets, hotels, licensed premises, restaurants, venues broadcasting international sporting events, shopping centres, places of worship, cinemas, educational institutions (including schools, colleges and universities), airports and transport infrastructure, outdoor recreation events, tourist areas and densely populated urban areas.

 Security has been tightened at many buildings across Nigeria.
 A heavy security presence often indicates a location of particularly high risk, but less security does not necessarily mean a lower risk.

-You should be aware that terrorists may launch attacks during religious festivals and national holidays, significant dates and anniversaries, especially in northern Nigeria during the Ramadan, Christmas and Easter periods.
+You should be aware that terrorists may launch attacks to coincide with religious festivals, national holidays, significant dates and anniversaries, especially in northern Nigeria during the Ramadan, Christmas and Easter periods.

 Recent attacks occurring outside those areas to which we advise against all travel include: